jakobzhao/geog328/README.md

 ### Week 8 : Web-based spatial analysis I: Sorting by distance

-In this week, we will introduce you to a basic spatial analysis - using distance to sort geographical data.
+In this week, we will introduce you to a basic spatial analysis that uses distance to sort geographical data.
 This application is made upon MapBox too.
+Starting from this week, you will work on your final project.
+Its requirement will be introduced in this week's lab session.
+In short, you will need to make an advanced spatial analysis to deal with a real-world problem.

 <!-- Nov 15 -->